 When markets fall, we will most likely fall less.

 When markets rise, we will most likely rise less rapidly.

 But, over a cycle, we will make you money - and make sure you have not lost much sleep over the ups and downs of stock markets.

 Now that we have shown you how we manage your money lets get back to how do we let you know we exist, how you can invest with us?
 The Dream of a Vision…and the Reality of a Nightmare

-After getting the license, Ajit went to meet various well-known distributors to see how they could help in the marketing of the Quantum Mutual Funds and raise money for the Quantum mutual funds.
+After getting the license, Ajit went to meet various well-known distributors to see how they could help in the marketing of the Quantum Mutual Fund and raise money for the Quantum Mutual Fund.

 To Ajit’s shock, the distributors had little interest in Ajit’s track record or the track record of the Sponsor, Quantum Advisors.